-Furthermore, one old variety of the dish is mannisig manga or burong mangga is an equivalent of pickled mangoes.
+Furthermore, one old variety of the dish is mannisig manga, or burong mangga is an equivalent of pickled mangoes.
 In the early times, it was enjoyed by pregnant women as its sourness aids their pregnancy cravings.
-Then the dish underwent great evolution as it has been enjoyed by all Filipinos and non-Filipinos alike, and the rest is history.
+Then the dish underwent significant evolution as it has been enjoyed by all Filipinos and non-Filipinos alike, and the rest is history.

-Pampanga, as being the culinary capital of the Philippines, sisig is indeed one of their pride.
-To preserve its gastronomic achievement, the city government of Angeles City, Pampanga enacted City Ordinance No. 405, Series of 2017 declaring Sizzling Sisig Babi (Pork Sisig) as an intangible heritage of the City.
+Pampanga, as being the culinary capital of the Philippines, it is indeed one of their pride.
+To preserve its gastronomic achievement, the city government of Angeles City, Pampanga enacted City Ordinance No. 405, Series of 2017, declaring Sizzling Sisig Babi (Sisig) an intangible heritage of the City.

 Moreover, the great dish is celebrated annually every December through the “Sisig Festival” (Sadsaran Qing Angeles) held in Angeles City since 2003.
-Cooking competition is also conducted between renowned chefs where they showcase their version of Kapampangan dishes, especially the star dish: Pork Sisig.
+Cooking competition is also conducted between renowned chefs where they showcase their version of Kapampangan dishes, especially the star dish: Swine meat Sisig.

 No cook is already perfect, especially if you are a starter.
-However, perfecting the Best Pork Sisig can be a piece of cake if you follow some reminders.
+However, perfecting a Sisig recipe can be a piece of cake if you follow some reminders.

-- Do not forget to let dry the boiled pork (regardless of the pork cut) before deep-frying or grilling.
+- Do not forget to let dry the boiled swine meat (regardless of the swine cut) before searing or grilling.
 When deep fried while it is still wet, it will cause the oil to spatter; and when grilled while still wet, the charcoal flame may perish, making the grilling time tedious and lengthy.

 - Mixing is the key.
-As much as we would like to have the best of all worlds, it’s a shame when your Pork Sisig is sour at first taste, salty at the second, and then spicy at third, just because you didn’t mix it well.
-Make sure that you combine all the ingredients thoroughly so you can have all the flavors bursting in your mouth at your first bite!
+As much as we would like to have the greatest of all worlds, it’s a shame when your Sisig is sour at first taste, salty at the second, and then spicy at third, just because you didn’t mix it well.
+Ensure that you combine all the ingredients thoroughly so you can have all the flavors bursting in your mouth at your first bite!

 - Do not hesitate to taste.
 After combining all the wet and dry ingredients all together, do a taste test.
-In case things did not go well as planned, you may follow the quick Pork Sisig troubleshooting procedure as previously provided.
+In case things did not go well as planned, you may follow the quick Sisig troubleshooting procedure as previously provided.
 Recipes like this tend to taste bland, so ensure that you will pay more attention to the taste.

 Best Served With